EVIDENCE TO ACTION

 About Evidence to Action

 The NDRP’s Evidence to Action program curates inclusive events to bring together the disability community, Disability Representative Organisations, Disabled Persons Organisations, researchers, service providers and policy makers including government.
-The events will explore evidence, identify research and evidence gaps, build connections and discuss barriers to applying evidence.
+The events explore evidence, identify research and evidence gaps, build connections and discuss barriers to applying evidence.

 The program is led by Sue Tape, Head of Evidence to Action.